iwoplaza/phoure/README.md

 - [x] Train the network.
 - [x] Create ray marching renderer (for SDFs).
 - [x] Implement inference on the WebGPU.
+- [ ] Use multisampling for render passes.
+- [ ] Create rasterizing renderer (polygonal geometry).
 - [ ] Extract into a separate package, to be used as an upscaling step in other WebGPU projects.
-- [ ] Create rasterizing renderer (polygonal geometry).

 ## Development